Ada-Developers-Academy/ada-react-curriculum/01-react-week-0.5/components-worksheet.md

     Example:
     ![UserCard component example](./images/example-component-usercard.png)
+<br><br>

-1. Create a **ProductList** component which takes an array of product objects.
+5. Create a **ProductList** component which takes an array of product objects.
 Each product object has properties for:
     - Product name
     - Product image URL
     - Price
     - Discount price

     This component renders a list of individual Product components (from above).
 The list display is up to you (e.g. with a single product per row, or multiple products per row).
+<br><br>

+## Solution Examples

+Here is a CRA sandbox with component examples to check against your solutions!
+[Solutions Sandbox](https://codesandbox.io/s/ada-react-components-worksheet-xq7po)